qmlweb/qmlweb-viewer/README.md

 This way, you can use `qmlweb-viewer` from any directory, it will be added into your `PATH`.

+## Debugging

+Launch with the `--debug` flag, e.g. `qmlweb-viewer --debug path-to-file.qml` to open a Developer Tools window alongside with your QML file.

 ## License

 QmlWeb-Viewer is licensed under the MIT license, see